 This Agreement may be executed in one or more counterparts, each of which shall constitute a duplicate original.
 A facsimile or other non-original signatures shall still create a binding and enforceable agreement.

-executed as of the date and year noted below.
-FARTIES agree hereto and this Agreement is On behalf of The Edgeworth Family Trust & Am erican Grating, LLC DATED this day of, 2017 DATED this day of, 2017 BRIAN EDGEWORTH as Trustee of The Edge worth Family Trust & Manager of American Grating, LLC ANGELA EDGEWORTH as Trustee of The Edge worth Family Trust & Manager of American Grating, LLC On behalf of The Viking Corporation, Supply Network, Inc. and Viking Group, Inc. Dated this day of, 2017.
+IN WITNESS WHEREOF the SETTLING PARTIES agree hereto and this Agreement is executed as of the date and year noted below.

+On behalf of The Edgeworth Family Trust & American Grating, LLC

+DATED this \\\\\ day of \\\\\\, 2017 DATED this \\\\\ day of \\\\\, 2017

+BRIAN EDGEWORTH as Trustee of The Edge worth Family Trust & Manager of American Grating, LLC ANGELA EDGEWORTH as Trustee of The Edge worth Family Trust & Manager of American Grating, LLC

+On behalf of The Viking Corporation, Supply Network, Inc. and Viking Group, Inc.

 SCOTT MARTORANO Vice President-Warranty Managment

+Release - Edgeworth Family Trust, et. al. v.
+The Viking Corp., et. al.